habibcilmd-cardiologist/dr-cil/content/en/services/abdominal-aortic-aneurysm/index.md

       answer: "After successful treatment, you can return to normal life.
 Regular follow-up is required."
 ---

 Abdominal aortic aneurysm (AAA) is abnormal enlargement of the aorta in the abdominal region.
 It is a serious condition that can be life-threatening due to rupture risk.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in diagnosing and treating abdominal aortic aneurysm.

 ## What is Abdominal Aortic Aneurysm?